ibm-cloud-docs/containers/strategy.md

 High availability (HA) is a core discipline in an IT infrastructure to keep your apps up and running, even after a partial or full site failure.
 The main purpose of high availability is to eliminate potential points of failures in an IT infrastructure.
 For example, you can prepare for the failure of one system by adding redundancy and setting up failover mechanisms.
 See [How {{site.data.keyword.cloud_notm}} ensures high availability and disaster recovery](/docs/overview?topic=overview-zero-downtime).

-To get started planning and sizing your cluster, review all of these decision points before creating a cluster.
+To get started planning and sizing your cluster, review these decision points before creating a cluster.

 When you're done, [try out the quiz](https://quizzes.12dekrh4l1b4.us-south.codeengine.appdomain.cloud/containers/strategy/quiz.php).
 {: tip}